Get

 Conclusion

 Strokes are a relatively rare occurrence in cats, but cats of any age can experience one.
 Risk factors for cats include diabetes, high blood pressure, and kidney disease.
 There is no specific treatment for strokes, but supportive care can make a massive difference in the management of the condition and improve your cat’s quality of life.
-A stroke is a medical emergency; if you think that your cat may have had a stroke, take them to your vet immediately to be assessed.
-Your vet can examine your cat and diagnose any underlying conditions.
+A stroke is a medical emergency; if you think that your cat may have had a stroke, take them to a vet immediately to be assessed.
+A vet can examine your cat and diagnose any underlying conditions.

 Featured Image Credit: 4 PM production, Shutterstock